Alcohol and Inflammation

 The first parts of your body to receive alcohol are your mouth, oral cavity and throat.
 The effect of exposing these to harmful chemicals such as alcohol is damage to the cells.
 This means how cells divide, absorb toxic chemicals and repair are all negatively affected when we drink.

 These factors can cause inflammation and lead to throat and mouth cancer.
+This kind of damage is direct, contact-based and leads to this kind of inflammation that is localised.

 Much of the inflammation is caused by dehydration, as alcohol is a diuretic.
 This means you can wake up the next day with your throat dried out and your vocal cords struggling.